Your salmon farmer

 The new system is different from our traditional farms as it uses a patented material to form a fully enclosed lining, or bag which effectively eliminated interactions with wild populations and allows for greater control of the water conditions inside the system for our farmed salmon - creating benefits for both populations.
 The system works by pumping water into the system through four screened sea water intakes, and exits the bag through 12 deep-level screened ports.

-During the trial of the system in Norway, our colleagues saw consistently better growth, overall improved performance and almost no occurrence of sea lice within the SCCS.
+During the trial of the system in Norway, our colleagues saw consistently better growth, overall improved performance and almost no occurrence of sea lice within the CCS.

-We are looking forward to testing this technology under Canadian conditions, which we know are quite different than those seen in Norway.
+We are continuing to test this technology under Canadian conditions, which are quite different than those seen in Norway.

 By using artificial intelligence and machine learning, Cermaq will be able to identify each fish in a net pen, allowing for targeted health interventions if required and individualized health records for each individual fish.